Invictum/serenity-reportportal-integration/README.md

 Message will appear in the scope of entity it was triggered.
 I. e. inside related test.
 > **Notice**
 > Actually to add logs to Report Portal, they should be emitted in scope of test method, otherwise they will not be displayed at all

+**Native Serenity reporting**

+Serenity TAF provides its own reporting facility, but `serenity-reportportal-integration` may be used in parralel with it or independently.
+Both reporting mechanisms should be configured accordingly and do not depends on each other.

 Integration configuration
 -------------